MarketingPipeline/GitHub-Downloader-Action/README.md

 ## Contributing ![GitHub](https://img.shields.io/github/contributors/MarketingPipeline/GitHub-Downloader-Action)

-Want to suggest design changes?
-Create a pull request with an image of the page with your updated design changes!
+Want to imrpove this action?
+Create a pull request with described in detail with your changes!
 If approved you will be added to the list of contributors of this awesome project!

 See also the list of [contributors](https://github.com/MarketingPipeline/GitHub-Downloader-Action/graphs/contributors) who